AI Workshop: learn to build apps with AI →

 )

-The 2 ways highlighted up to now require the use of a 3rd party library.
+The two approaches above require the use of a 3rd party library.

-A POST request is possible just using the Node standard modules, although it’s more verbose than the two preceding options:
+You can make a POST request using only the Node built-in modules, although it’s more verbose than the two preceding options:

 const https = require('https')